 Founded in 1885 in Halifax, Nova Scotia by Abraham L. Michaels, it was established as a wholesale jewelry business when Abraham's son, Irving, Sr., moved the family to New York City and founded Irving Michaels & Company in 1905.
 Michaels' first U.S. jewelry store opened its doors in New York City in 1911.
 Irving, his wife, Martha, and a partner opened the first Connecticut store in New Haven in 1915 as Michaels Maurer.
 When the couple bought out Maurer's interest, they opened a second location in Bridgeport in 1916, a third in Waterbury in 1919 and by 1926 had expanded to Meriden, Hartford, Torrington, Bristol, and Providence, RI.
 In 1948, the Middletown and Manchester stores joined the empire.

-Today, you can find Michaels Jewelers in Canton, Bristol, Danbury, Orange, as well as in major malls at Westfarms, Manchester Buckland Hills, Westfield Trumbull, Meriden Mall and Waterbury Brass Mill Center.
+Today, you can find Michaels Jewelers in Canton, Bristol, Danbury, Orange, as well as in major malls at Westfarms, Manchester Buckland Hills, Westfield Trumbull, Meriden Mall, The SoNo Collection and Waterbury Brass Mill Center.

 American Gem Society